Cal-CS-61A-Staff/61a-code/README.md

 # 61A Editor
-To try, ensure that `python` is installed on your machine, and can be run with the `python` command (will be made configurable in the future).
+To try, ensure that `python` is installed on your machine, and can be run with the `python3.6` command (will be made configurable in the future).

 Then, run
 ```